 - If your PayPal account is subject to a hold, limitation or reserve.

 You can link or unlink a credit card, Visa debit card, Mastercard debit card or a Canadian bank account to your PayPal account as a payment method.
 Please keep your payment method information current (i.e. credit card number and expiration date).
 If this information changes, we may update it using information and third party sources available to us without any action on your part.
-If you do not want us to update your card information, you may contact your issuer to request this or remove your payment method from your PayPal account.
+If you do not want us to update your card information, you may remove your payment method from your PayPal account.
 If we update your payment method, we will keep any preference setting attached to such payment method.

 Any PayPal balance you hold represents an unsecured claim against PayPal and is not insured by the Canada Deposit Insurance Corporation (“CDIC”) or by any other provincial insurer of deposits.
 PayPal combines your balance with the balances of other users and invests those funds in liquid investments.
 PayPal owns the interest or other earnings on these investments.
 These pooled amounts are held separate from PayPal’s corporate funds, and PayPal will neither use these funds for its operating expenses or any other corporate purposes nor will it voluntarily make these funds available to its creditors in the event of bankruptcy.